Why am I experiencing hair loss?

 Hormonal problems may cause hair loss.
 If your thyroid gland is overactive or underactive, your hair may fall out.
 This hair loss usually can be helped by treatment thyroid disease.
 Hair loss may occur if male or female hormones, known as androgens and estrogens, are out of balance.
 Correcting the hormone imbalance may stop your hair loss.

-Many women notice hair loss about 3 months after they’ve had a baby.
+Many women notice hair loss about three months after they’ve had a baby.
 This loss is also related to hormones.
 During pregnancy, high levels of certain hormones cause the body to keep hair that would normally fall out.
-When the hormones return to pre-pregnancy levels, that hair falls out and the normal cycle of growth and loss starts again.
+When the hormones return to pre-pregnancy levels, that hair falls out, and the usual cycle of growth and loss starts again.

 Certain infections can cause hair loss.
 Fungal infections of the scalp can cause hair loss in children.
 The infection is easily treated with antifungal medicines.